mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 A new option in the email surface configuration allows to choose to send transactional messages to profiles even if their email addresses are on the Adobe Journey Optimizer suppression list.

+**SMS channel**

+Two new fields, **Opt-in message** and **Help message**, have been added to the API configuration screen, allowing users to customize responses for inbound keywords.
+Note that this is only available for Sinch SMS provider.

 **Reporting**

 You can now export Journey Optimizer reports as CSV file.
 [Learn more](../reports/global-report.md#export-reports)